Bolivian33000/blog-post-website/ReadMe.md

     * npm install

-  4. Start the server using nodemon:
+  4. Start the server using node command:

-    * nodemon index.js
+    * node index.js
-  5. If nodemon is not installed, install using:

-    * npm install nodemon

-  6. Open your browser and go to http://localhost:3000 to view the app.
+  5. Open your browser and go to http://localhost:3000 to view the app.

 # Contributions
 Feel free to contribute to this project by submitting issues or pull requests.
 All contributions are welcome!